Adrift after enslavement, Yazidi teen says she can't go home

 Torn from her family in the town of Sinjar, the enclave of the ancient religious Yazidi minority, she was taken to Syria, sold multiple times and repeatedly raped.
 She bore a child, a boy she has since lost.
-Now, at 18, she speaks little of her native dialect, Kurmanji.
+Now, at 18, she speaks little of her native Kurdish dialect, Kurmanji.

 With the defeat of IS in 2019, Barakat slipped into the shadows, opting to hide in the turmoil that followed the worst of the battles.
 As IS fighters were arrested, their wives and children were packed into detention camps.
 Barakat was free, but she couldn’t go home.